 What to do in a crisis

-The most important thing is that a person experiencing a crisis is able to express their thoughts and feelings in a safe space and is supported.
+The most important thing is that a person experiencing a crisis is supported to express their thoughts and feelings in a safe space.

 Ways to get help

 - If you feel in immediate danger, ring 999 or visit your local emergency department.